-The Mediterranean diet provides plenty of health benefits:
+The Mediterranean diet plan provides plenty of health benefits:

 - Lowers cholesterol – eating whole grains instead of regular ones reduces the bad (low-density lipoprotein) LDL cholesterol level which further leads to a healthy heart; other foods like lentils and beans contain vitamins that support a healthier heart.